Kinlock Falls: 8 Things to Know Before You Go! Want to help at Kinlock? email Lindsay Madison at firstname.lastname@example.org

 2. Kinlock Falls is located on Hubbard Creek in the Bankhead National Forest and is technically in a federally designated wilderness area, the Sipsey Wilderness.
 Once you leave the pavement and find your way into the canyon you have traversed the wilderness boundary line.
 Find out more about the Sipsey Wilderness HERE.

-3. Kinlock Falls is also located within the Kinlock Historic District and has an ordinance in place that states no alcohol or camping allowed within the area.
+3. Kinlock Falls is also located within the Sipsey Wilderness which is adjacent to the Kinlock Historic District.
+There is an ordinance in place that states no alcohol or camping allowed within the area.
 To read the full ordinance click HERE.

 4. Bankhead National Forest is home to rare and endangered species.
 The Black Warrior waterdog (a salamander) and the flattened musk turtle are a few creatures in the Bankhead National Forest that fall under this protection under the Endangered Species Act.
 Stacking or removing rocks from the creek bed take away from their natural habitat and is discouraged.